DmesonAnalysers/DmesonAnalysis/docs/README.md

 ```
 where ```configfile.yml``` is a configuration file (such as [config_Dplus_data_skim_pp5TeV.yml](https://github.com/DmesonAnalysers/DmesonAnalysis/tree/master/filterdata/config_Dplus_data_skim_pp5TeV.yml)) that contains the information about the input files, the preselections to apply, the features to keep and the output files.
 The output files are by default ```root``` files.
 In the case of the python script, if the ```--parquet``` option is used, the output data are saved into ```parquet``` files instead of ```root``` files.

-### Projection of invariant-mass distributions from THnSparse
+### Projection of invariant-mass distributions from TTrees
 * Project the TTree or dataframe with the desired selections into invariant-mass distributions (TH1F):
 ```
 python ProjectDplusDsTree.py configfile.yml cutset.yml output.root